 Why These Air Fryer Recipes Are Gut-Friendly

-- Anti-inflammatory spices – Turmeric, ginger, and garlic help reduce gut irritation.
+• Anti-inflammatory spices – Turmeric, ginger and garlic help support digestive balance.

-- Healthy fats – Salmon, olive oil, and sesame oil support digestion and overall well-being.
+• Healthy fats – Olive oil, sesame oil and omega-3-rich salmon support overall wellbeing.